If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Grasleben is situated at an altitude of 99 m in southeastern Lower Saxony.
+Grasleben is situated at an elevation of 99 m in southeastern Lower Saxony.

 The ending of the name Grasleben is typical for places that have originated in the 7th or 8th century.
 The earliest written mention, however, only dates from about 1150.
 During the Middle Ages the area belonged to the domains of Weferlingen castle.
 In 1628 Grasleben came in possession of the nearby monastery of Mariental near Helmstedt.

 Between 1807 and 1813 it was part of the Napoleonic Kingdom of Westphalia, and at that time was returned to the canton Weferlingen.
 Thereafter it was at first part of the district Königslutter, and in 1825 became part of the district Helmstedt.